jhburns/ExperienceCapture/Documentation/Setup.md

 **Check:** Pressing the Start Session button in the 'SetupEC' scene should load the scene you provided.
 There should also be a game object with the name `HandleCapturing` under the 'DontDestroyOnLoad' portion of the Unity Hierarchy.

+### Close Game

+Close the game by pressing `Q` on your keyboard.
+Please do not normally close the game, and instead use this shortcut, or load the 'CleanupEC' scene instead.

 ## Add Scenes To Build

 Open the two scenes in `ExperienceCapture/`, 'SetupEC' and 'CleanupEC'.
 Then click on File > Build Settings > Add Open Scenes for each.